ccntrq/git-squad/README.md

 Usage: git-squad [OPTIONS] [COMMAND]

 Commands:
-  with     Add a buddy to the current session without  Remove a buddy from the current session alone    Remove all buddies from the current session create   Create a new buddy forget   Delete a buddy from the list of available buddies info     List both active and available buddies list     List all available buddies active   List active buddies in the current session help     Print this message or the help of the given subcommand(s)
+  with         Add buddies to the current session without      Remove buddies from the current session alone        Remove all buddies from the current session create       Create a new buddy forget       Delete a buddy from the list of available buddies info         List both active and available buddies list         List all available buddies active       List active buddies in the current session completions  Generate completions for your shell help         Print this message or the help of the given subcommand(s)

 Options:
       --buddies-file <BUDDIES_FILE>  Use a custom buddy file instead of ~/.config/git-squad/buddies.yaml